m-matthews/CarND-Vehicle-Detection/writeup.md

 ![alt text][imagesubset3]

 ## Heat Map

 Where the model predicts a vehicle to be present in the Sliding Window, a rectangle is added to generate a heat map.
 This is then thresholded to determine the presence of a vehicle in that region of the image.

-This heat map is visualised in all images to enable debugging of the Vehicle Detection functionality by using the `hud=True`
+This heat map is visualised in all images to enable debugging of the Vehicle Detection functionality by using the `hud=True` options in the creation of the `Vehicle` class instance.

 | Heat Map present in the upper right Heads Up Display |